-ICE OPR. as appropriate, will make an initial determination regarding ICE investigative jurisdiction and refer the complaint to the appropriate ICE office for action as soon as possible, given the nature of the complaint.
+ICE OPR, as appropriate, will make an initial determination regarding ICE investigative New Orleans Districtand refer the complaint to the appropriate ICE office for action as soon as possible, given the nature of the complaint.

 Complaints reported directly to ICE OPR will be shared with the BCSO's Internal Investigations Unit when the complaint involves BCSO personnel.
-Both offices will then coordinate appropriate investigative jurisdiction, which may include initiation of a joint investigation to resolve the issue(s).
+Both offices will then coordinate appropriate investigative New Orleans District, which may include initiation of a joint investigation to resolve the issue(s).